Gestational diabetes symptoms

 So, instead of blood sugar (glucose) being moved to your cells where your body needs it for energy, it builds up in your blood, where it can cause complications for both mom and baby, including large birth weight, pre-term birth, and a risk of developing type 2 diabetes in later life.

-Most pregnant women with gestational diabetes don’t experience any noticeable symptoms.
-If your blood sugar is high (also known as hyperglycemia) during pregnancy, you might notice some of the following signs:
+Most pregnant women with GDM don’t experience any noticeable symptoms.
+However, if you have gestational diabetes symptoms from high blood sugar (hyperglycemia), you might notice some of the following signs:

-Contact your gynecologist if you’re worried that you’re at risk of or that you’re showing signs of gestational diabetes.
+Knowing your risk can help you stay ahead of it!
+Contact your gynecologist if you’re worried that you’re at risk of or that you’re showing symptoms of gestational diabetes.

 How to diagnose GDM: Gestational diabetes test